-- New guidance from NICE or from the Society of Radiographers would be discussed at the bi monthly board meetings and then disseminated to all the locations for implementation.
-This would be in agreement with the host trust. - The service followed National Institute of Health and Care Excellence (NICE) guidance on deep venous thrombosis scanning. - We saw that there was a pathway displayed in the scanning room of the diagnosis and management of deep venous thrombosis and pulmonary embolism in adults. - We saw that the service was using the trust's deep venous thrombosis pathway. - The service stored all policies on a shared drive that staff had access to. - The service attended the Vascular Society's annual scientific meeting.
+- The service followed National Institute of Health and Care Excellence (NICE) guidance on deep venous thrombosis scanning and transient ischaemic attack scanning within 24 hours. - New guidance from NICE or from the Society of Radiographers would be discussed at the bi monthly board meetings and then disseminated to all the locations for implementation.
+This would be in agreement with the host trust. - The service stored all polices on a shared drive that staff had access to. - The service attended the Vascular Society's annual scientific meeting.
 This conference included talks by various experts in vascular sciences.